 - Please include the word count in your cover letter

-- Maximum 3,000 words or three flash pieces no more than 1,000 words each
+- One piece of 3,000 words or fewer (though we will consider longer works of exceptional merit) or three flash pieces no more than 1,000 words each

 Poetry Formatting: